• Skip to primary navigation

 When Do Bachelor Buttons Bloom?

-Seeds sown directly into the garden in fall will start growing in early spring and may bloom in early summer.
+Annual Bachelor button seeds, sown directly into the garden in fall, or winter sown, will start growing in early spring and will bloom in early summer.

-Our Bachelor Buttons that were started from seed indoors are planted out in mid May and will bloom in mid July.
+Our own bachelor buttons that were started from seed indoors, are planted out in mid May, and will bloom in mid July.

 bucket of flowers in the garden including Bachelor Buttons, Agrostemma, Ammi, and Larkspur